-This is simply the best Cauliflower Pizza Crust out there.
-It is also a great gluten free, guilt free, low carb option (and packed with protein!).
+This is simply the best Cauliflower Pizza Crust out there (it has been Pinned more than 1 Million times!
+It is also a great gluten-free, guilt-free, low carb option (and packed with protein!).
 But the thing that’s so great is that my kids love it!

 The Best Cauliflower Pizza Crust Recipe